• Skip to main content

 Where is the Dead Sea?

-With its salt-crystal-laced shore and desert surroundings, it looks otherworldly, a universe unto itself, but it’s actually easy to access from Jerusalem, Tel Aviv and Amman.
-So where is the Dead Sea exactly?
+With its salt-crystal-laced shore and desert surroundings, the Dead Sea looks otherworldly, a universe unto itself, but it’s actually easy to access from Jerusalem, Tel Aviv and Amman.

 Dead Sea Location

-The Dead Sea, also known as the Salt Sea, is located in the Middle East.
 Long and narrow, it slices down north to south, straddling Israel and the occupied West Bank on the west, and Jordan to the east.

 West are the bone dry Hills of Judaea.
 East are the Transjordanian plateaus, and at its widest point it’s only 15 km across.

-So, if you’re in Ein Bokek, the most popular Dead Sea tourist destination in Israel, you can see the hotel lights from Jordan twinkling on the other side.
+So if you’re in Ein Bokek, the most popular Dead Sea tourist destination in Israel, you can see the hotel lights from Jordan twinkling on the other side.

 Dead Sea Location in Geographic Terms

-The Dead Sea is located in the Jordan Rift Valley, which is part of the larger Great Rift Valley that stretches from northern Syria to Mozambique.
+This is part of the larger Great Rift Valley that stretches from northern Syria to Mozambique.

 How Was the Jordan Rift Valley Formed?

 The valley was formed by shifting tectonic plates that caused the earth’s crust to stretch and thin.
-This created a depression that is now filled with the Dead Sea and other bodies of water.

 What Cities Are Near the Dead Sea?